wanghaisheng/comics-ts/README.md

 Based on the [Worker Typescript Template](https://github.com/cloudflare/worker-typescript-template).
 The documentation below is an edited version of what was included with the template.

-## Note: You must use [wrangler](https://developers.cloudflare.com/workers/cli-wrangler/install-update) 1.17 or newer.
+## Note: You must use [wrangler](https://developers.cloudflare.com/workers/cli-wrangler/install-update) 2.x

 ## 🔋 Getting Started